Robin Bordoloi

 Capt.
-Robin Bordoloi, is an Indian politician, a member of the Bharatiya Janata Party.
+Robin Bordoloi is an Indian politician and a member of the Bharatiya Janata Party.
 Son of Gopinath Bordoloi, he is from the State of Assam.

 He was elected to Dispur constituency in 2001, winning against AGP founder and former Chief Minister of Assam Prafulla Mahanta.
 He was elected to the Assam Legislative Assembly in 2006 and 2011, representing the Guwahati East constituency as an Indian National Congress candidate.
 His daughter, Ashima, contested the 2021 Assam Legislative Assembly.